 - Maintaining inventory

-To determine whether you trigger sales tax nexus, and if so, how much you are required to pay, it is best to consult with your CPA.
+To determine whether you trigger sales tax nexus, and if so, how much you are required to pay, it is best to consult with your CPA or a tax professional.

 2. Check state tax authority requirements